vladislavivanistsev/zotero-bibtex/README.md

 3) Restart Zotero.

-4) Go to Zotero Tools > Preferences > Export and choose BibTeX-cite-UC in the Default Output Format dropdown menu.
+4) Go to Zotero Tools > Preferences > Export and choose BibTeX-cite-UC in the Default Output Format drop-down menu.

 # Exporting a bib-file